 ★★★★★ Draugr (B1) — Amazing Debuffer.
 It can sicken on hit or when destroyed.
 It has a swim speed and can hit multiple enemies.

-★★★★☆ Squirming Swill (B3) — Amazing Debuffer Niche Utility.
+★★★★☆ Squirming Swill (B3) — Good Debuffer Niche Utility.
 Malodorous Smoke plus Slippery Grease means you get to sicken and trip.
 Motion sense and swim speed are both useful.
 Magical Brother doesn’t work on a summon.

 ★★★☆☆ Flaming Skull (B3) — Decent Striker.
 The persistent fire damage is okay.
 It can light stuff on fire and fly.
 Might hurt your party when they die!